Chart Color Schemes

 Bentleigh East - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bentleigh East - North's population was around 17,608 as of August 2025.
-This reflects an increase of 1,025 people since the 2021 Census, which reported a population of 16,583.
-The change is inferred from the estimated resident population of 17,581 in June 2024 and an additional 155 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,827 persons per square kilometer, placing Bentleigh East - North in the top 10% of national locations assessed by AreaSearch.
+As of November 2025, Bentleigh East - North's population is approximately 17,636, reflecting a growth of 1,053 people since the 2021 Census.
+This increase corresponds to a 6.3% rise from the previously reported population of 16,583.
+The change is inferred from ABS estimates; as of June 2024, the estimated resident population was 17,580, with an additional 165 validated new addresses since the Census date.
+This results in a population density ratio of 3,833 persons per square kilometer, placing Bentleigh East - North in the top 10% of national locations assessed by AreaSearch.
 Over the past decade, Bentleigh East - North has shown resilient growth patterns with a compound annual growth rate of 1.6%, outperforming its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 82.1% of overall population gains during recent periods.
+Overseas migration primarily drove population growth, contributing approximately 82.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilizes VIC State Government's Regional/LGA projections released in 2023, employing weighted aggregation methods to adjust population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, Bentleigh East - North is forecasted to experience significant population increase in the top quartile of national statistical areas.
-By 2041, the area is expected to increase by 4,626 persons based on latest population numbers, reflecting an overall increase of 26.0%.
+Based on projected demographic shifts, Bentleigh East - North is forecasted to experience a significant population increase in the top quartile of national statistical areas.
+By 2041, the area is expected to gain an additional 4,626 persons, reflecting a total increase of 25.8% over the 17-year period.

 Frequently Asked Questions - Population